Martin Truex Jr.

 MARTIN TRUEX JR: NO. 56 NAPA AUTO PARTS TOYOTA DRIVER

-Martin Truex Jr.’s path to NASCAR started in his youth riding the waves of the Atlantic Ocean hoisting nets full of clams for his father’s family-owned seafood business in Mayetta, N.J.
+Martin Truex Jr.’s path to NASCAR started with countless hours riding the waves of the Atlantic Ocean in his youth, hoisting nets full of clams for his father’s family-owned seafood business in Mayetta, N.J.

 The money earned working for his dad, who also owns a pretty impressive racing resume, allowed the younger Truex to polish his skills as a driver in the go-karts and Northeastern modifieds.
 Success led to the NASCAR world where he won back-to-back Nationwide Series championships and earned a full-time ride in the Sprint Cup Series.

-Carving out a role as an established driver in the highest form of stock car racing in the world has certainly paid off.
-Truex enters the 2013 season driving Michael Waltrip Racing’s No. 56 NAPA AUTO PARTS Toyota with as much momentum as any driver.
+Carving out a role as an established driver in the highest form of stock car racing in the world is a notable achievement, but it’s just a start for Truex.
+With one Sprint Cup trophy on the mantel from his 2007 Dover victory, Truex plans to earn many more in 2012 as he embarks on his third season driving the No. 56 NAPA AUTO PARTS Toyota Camry.

-He’ll also continue to make his mark beyond the track by playing a key role in promoting the NAPA Know How marketing campaign, participating in his weekly Sirius Speedway radio segment and starring in new fan-oriented commercials airing on national television as well as NASCAR race broadcasts.
+Truex continues to make his mark beyond the track.
+He’ll once again play a key role in launching a new phase of the NAPA KNOW HOW marketing campaign along with participating in his weekly Sirius Speedway and monthly Bob and Tom radio segments.
+In 2012, the driver stars in several fan-oriented commercials scheduled to air on national television as well as NASCAR race broadcasts.

-The 32-year-old also hasn’t moved far away from his down-to-earth roots, as giving back to the community is a huge priority in his life.
-In just five years, the Martin Truex Jr. Foundation has raised more than $1 million for community programs and initiatives such as the Second Harvest Food Bank of Metrolina’s Backpack Program, creating a special needs fund for children and their families at Levine Children’s Hospital in Charlotte, N.C., constructing the Martin Truex Jr. Pediatric Unit at Southern Ocean County Hospital in N.J. and rebuilding his home state in the aftermath of Hurricane Sandy.
+The 31-year-old also hasn’t moved far away from his down-to-earth roots, as giving back to the community is a huge priority in his life.
+In just four years, the Martin Truex Jr. Foundation has raised more than $750,000 for community programs and initiatives such as the Second Harvest Food Bank of Metrolina’s Backpack Program and building the Martin Truex Jr. Pediatric Unit at Southern Ocean County Hospital in N.J.
 Like his victory totals, Truex plans to increase those numbers in the coming years.

 He then caught the attention of the NASCAR world including Dale Earnhardt Jr. who was looking for a driver for the Chance 2 Nationwide team he operated jointly with DEI.
 Truex drove a handful of races for Chance 2 in 2003 before racing fulltime in 2004.
 That year he won six races and seven poles en route to his first Nationwide championship.